pnnl/tesp/doc/Design_Reference.rst

 in Version 1.
 Other attributes like the inverter’s *rated\_W* and the house’s *sqft* could be useful in weighting some of the metric outputs.

-Figure 9 shows the structure of substation metrics output from GridLAB-D, consisting of real power and energy, reactive power and energy, and losses from all distribution components in that model.
+:numref:`fig_met_sub` shows the structure of substation metrics output from GridLAB-D, consisting of real power and energy, reactive power and energy, and losses from all distribution components in that model.
 As with PYPOWER metrics files, the substation metrics JSON file contains